 A hatchet is not a tomahawk, though the two are often confused and even have similar features.
 As mentioned above, a tomahawk has a round or oval, straight haft with no swell or crook to it.

-Compared to the head of a hatchet, a tomahawk’s is smaller and lighter, has a thinner bit, and may have another tool on the poll, a hammer, spike or a flat.
+Compared to the head of a hatchet, a tomahawk’s is smaller and lighter, has a thinner bit, and may have another tool on the pole, a hammer, spike or a flat.

 Tomahawks can be used as tools but were originally designed as weapons, and typically lack the sheer chopping performance in wood that hatchets have.
 They might also be a little bit longer than the average hatchet.